tacianosilva/eng-software-2/docs/doc-gitflow.md

 Neste momento não estamos utilizando branches de **develop** e **release**.
 Concordamos com a abordagem utilizada por Paulo Moura no seu post [Git-flow o anti-pattern mais querido da galera](https://tasafo.org/2019/01/18/git-flow-o-anti-pattern-mais-querido-da-galera/).

+Temos várias opções para os tipos de commit:

+* feat – a new feature is introduced with the changes
+* fix – a bug fix has occurred
+* chore – changes that do not relate to a fix or feature and don't modify src or test files (for example updating dependencies)
+* refactor – refactored code that neither fixes a bug nor adds a feature
+* docs – updates to documentation such as a the README or other markdown files
+* style – changes that do not affect the meaning of the code, likely related to code formatting such as white-space, missing semi-colons, and so on.
+* test – including new or correcting previous tests
+* perf – performance improvements
+* ci – continuous integration related
+* build – changes that affect the build system or external dependencies
+* revert – reverts a previous commit

 ## Passo a Passo para contribuir

 0. Faça o **Fork** do projeto no *GitHub*, se você não for membro do repositório;